radixsh/ecs-170-project/README.md

 subdirectory.
 Each model has hyperparameters set in `env.py`.

-This script generates new data if needed: for instance, if a file in the `data` directory has 1000 training examples, but our current TRAINING_SIZE value is 500, then it will use only the first 500 entries.
+This script generates new data if needed: for instance, if a file in the `data` directory has 1000 training examples, but our current TRAIN_SIZE value is 500, then it will use only the first 500 entries.
 Conversely, if there is no suitable dataset in the `data` directory that is big enough (and has matching dimensionality and SAMPLE_SIZE), then this script will generate new data.

 ### `performance.py`
+Creates scatter plots of performance of each model in `models`.

+- Classification: accuracy, precision, recall, F1-score
-Creates scatter plots of performance of each model in the `models` directory wrt regression (mean and stddev guesses) and classification (accuracy, f1, precall, precision).
-Performance is measured in terms of mean average error, mean average percentage error, and R^2 correlation coefficient.
+- Regression: mean average error, mean average percentage error, and R^2 correlation coefficient

 The images are saved in the `results` subdirectory.

 ### `sanity_check.py`
-THIS FILE ONLY TESTS MODELS TRAINED ON SINGLE-DIMENSION DATA.
+Plots the model's predicted distribution and the ground truth distribution on the same plot so you can visualize its classification performance.

 Takes one command-line argument: the name of the model weights file.

-`sanity_check.py` generates data for each of the 9 distributions and tests your model on it.
-It plots the model's predicted distribution and the ground truth distribution on the same plot so you can understand visually how well it did.
+If `env.py`'s NUM_DIMENSIONS is 1, then `sanity_check.py` tests the model on
+each of the 9 distribution families.
+If `env.py`'s NUM_DIMENSIONS is 2, then
+`sanity_check.py` tests the model on all 81 possible permutation pairs.

 ## Documentation for supporting files
 ### `custom_functions.py`